PelionIoT/mbl-tools/ci/run-tests/README.md

 # Purpose

-Tooling to run python unit tests in a docker container.
+This directory contains a Dockerfile to run python unit tests in a docker container.

 # Requirements